splendo/kaluga/alerts/README.md

 ## Usage

-Using Alerts is very simple.
 You can show an alert from shared code like this:

 ```kotlin
 // Shared code